pubkey/rxdb/orga/premium-tasks.md

 ## Open Tasks

-- Fix the flaky tests for tahe "example-supabase" CI task.
+- Fix the flaky tests for the "example-supabase" CI task.
 This randomly fails, it should be fixed either by analyzing+fixing the current problem or updating to the newest supabase version.

 - Add a [local search](https://github.com/cmfcmf/docusaurus-search-local) plugin to the docusaurus docs.
 The search-bar must only appear on the documentation pages, not on the landingpage.